 In addition to the bottle color, location plays a role in the breakdown of your cologne.
 Sunlight causes the chemicals to break down, so it is best to avoid keeping your fragrances near open windows.
 Temperature fluctuations and high heat can also cause a breakdown of the chemical composition as well.

 Air can also oxidize your cologne which will slowly degrade it.
 Most colognes have sprayers, but there are some that have open tops.
 If you were to leave the top off for an extended period of time, that will further break down your perfume or cologne.
 This is another way to determine if your fragrance or cologne can go bad.

 How To Tell If Your Cologne Has Expired

 If you have ever held onto a cologne for many years, you may have noticed that it started to smell a little off.
 That is one way to tell if your cologne has gone bad.
-This is likely happening because some of the more volatile components have degraded over time.
+This is likely happening because some of the more volatile components in the fragranc have degraded over time.
 It’s good to note that many fragrances will change over time, and your favorite tobacco scented cologne may not smell the same as the day you bought it, but just because it smells different does not mean you still can’t wear it.
-If it still smells good, and there are no skin interactions, then you should be able to wear it.
+If the fragrance still smells good, and there are no skin interactions, then you should be able to wear it.
 Of course, if the scent is off putting, you’re likely not going to wear it.

 Colognes and perfumes will generally mature and change over time.
 This is expected, and it does not mean that your favorite bottle has gone bad.

-You can also look at the batch code on your bottle to determine its production date.
+You can also look at the batch code on your fragrance bottle to determine its production date.
 For example, on the bottom of Creed packaging, there is an 8 or 9 digit code printed on it.
 This is the batch code that they use to label production runs of certain batches.
 This number can tell you when the product was made.
 You should be able to inquire from Creed about this information, and there are certain online sites with batch information like checkfresh and checkcosmetic that will give you this information.

 How To Help Your Cologne From Going Bad